Bill Belton: 2014

 Belton rushed for 508 yards and six touchdowns in 2014 after bouncing between receiver and running back earlier in his career.
 Also in 2014, he went on to play in the second bowl game of his college career when the Lions played the Boston College Eagles in the 2014 edition of the Pinstripe Bowl at Yankee Stadium.
 Penn State won the Pinstripe Bowl in Belton's final collegiate game.

 Professional career

 He was signed in May 2015 to New York Jets but was later cut.

 Coaching career

-He was hired as Winslow Township High School Offensive Coordinator.
-On November 20, 2021, He and the Winslow Township Eagles won NJSIAA Group 4 Central Championship Game.
+He was hired as Winslow Township High School Offensive Coordinator in 2020 and became the head coach in 2022.
+On November 20, 2021, he and the Winslow Township Eagles won the NJSIAA Group 4 Central Championship Game.
+He moved to St. Augustine Prep prior to the 2026 season.